-OASIS+ Primary NAICS Codes Assigned at the Individual Master Contract Level: The OASIS+ process of NAICS Code assignment at the individual master contract level is for administrative purposes, and will ensure proper socioeconomic and size status reporting at the task order level.
+OASIS+ Primary NAICS Codes Assigned at the Individual Master Contract Level: The OASIS+ process of NAICS Code assignment at the individual Master Contract level is for administrative purposes, and will ensure proper socioeconomic and size status reporting at the task order level.
 Due to a limitation with the Federal Procurement Data System (FPDS), only a single NAICS Code may be assigned to a contract and subsequently reported with each contract action (i.e., task order); therefore, each Contractor will be assigned a single Primary NAICS Code to its Master Contract based on its awarded Domains (CLINs).
-The Primary NAICS Code for all OASIS+ SB contracts will be selected and assigned based on the largest size standard within its awarded Domains.
-When the OASIS+ Contracting Officer (CO) assigns a Primary NAICS Code, employee-based size standards take precedence over NAICS codes based on annual receipts.
-See Section M.3 for a limited exception to this rule.
-This is critical to ensure Contractors are not locked out of Domain fair opportunity during re-representation in accordance with Section G.3.1.7.2, as long as they are otherwise eligible based on their size standard at time of rerepresentation.
+The Primary NAICS Code for all OASIS+ UR contracts will be selected and assigned based on the smallest size standard within its awarded Domains.
+When the OASIS+ Contracting Officer (CO) assigns a Primary NAICS Code, receiptsbased size standards take precedence over NAICS codes based on employees.
 This Primary NAICS Code will be reflected in each awarded contract and associated FPDS record.
 However, assignment of a Primary NAICS Code does not limit Contractors' eligibility to respond to task order solicitations or perform work outside of the NAICS Code assigned as their Primary NAICS Code on their contract.
-Contractors will be eligible to compete for all applicable task orders within all awarded Domain CLINs (NAICS codes), which represent the Contractor's specific fair opportunity pools.
+Contractors will be eligible to compete for applicable task orders within all awarded Domain CLINs (NAICS Codes), which represent the Contractor's specific fair opportunity pools.
 Fair opportunity will be managed in the OSP, which will be the mandatory, sole system for OCOs to issue task order solicitations.
-The Contractor will only be included in and allowed to compete under the CLINs (NAICS Codes) where they represented (and subsequently re-represent) as a small business concern for the corresponding size standard, and are otherwise eligible under the socioeconomic contract vehicle.

-Example: Contractor ABC submits a proposal for consideration under the OASIS+ 8(a) solicitation for three Domains:
+Example: Contractor XYZ submits a proposal to OASIS+ UR for three Domains:

-- Technical and Engineering Domain
+- Technical and Engineering

 - Research and Development

 - Intelligence Services

-Contractor ABC qualifies for and is awarded all CLINs within the three Domains.
-Among Contractor ABC's awarded Domains, the largest receipts-based size standard is \$47.0M (541330 exceptions), and the largest employee-based size standard is 1,500 employees (541715 exceptions).
-Refer to the NAICS codes and size standards in the table at Section C.2.
-Contractor ABC would be assigned NAICS Code 541715 with a corresponding size standard of 1,500 employees to their Master Contract.
-NAICS Code 541715 would be reflected in their Master Contract FPDS record and all task orders awarded under this Master Contract.
-This assigned NAICS Code would not limit Contractor ABC's eligibility to respond to task order solicitations or perform work outside of its assigned Primary NAICS Code.
-Contractor ABC would be eligible to compete for and be awarded task orders in the Technical and Engineering Domain, Research and Development Domain, and Intelligence Services Domain.
+Contractor XYZ qualifies for and is awarded all CLINs within the three Domains.
+Among Contractor XYZ's awarded Domains, the smallest receipts-based size standard is \$11.5M (NAICS Code 541350), and the smallest employee-based size standard is 1,000 employees (multiple NAICS codes).
+Refer to the NAICS Codes and size standards in the table at Section C.2.
+Contractor XYZ would be assigned NAICS Code 541350 with a corresponding size standard of \$11.5M to their Master Contract.
+NAICS Code 541350 would be reflected in their Master Contract FPDS record and all task orders awarded under this Master Contract.
+This assigned NAICS Code would not limit Contractor XYZ's eligibility to respond to task order solicitations or perform work outside of its assigned Primary NAICS Code.
+Contractor XYZ would be eligible to compete for and be awarded task orders in the Technical and Engineering Domain, Research and Development Domain, and Intelligence Services Domain.

-Once Federal regulations and systems can accommodate, GSA anticipates issuing a mass modification to all awarded contracts in accordance with Section H.19 to include the assignment of multiple NAICS Codes and corresponding size standards within each Domain in FPDS.
+Once federal regulations and systems can accommodate, GSA anticipates issuing a mass modification to all awarded contracts in accordance with Section H.19 to include the assignment of multiple NAICS Codes and corresponding size standards within each Domain in FPDS.

 As part of initial proposal submission, GSA is requiring all Contractors to represent size status for each NAICS Code within the awarded Domain(s), including exceptions where applicable, to ensure fair opportunity within each Domain.
-Contractors will be awarded only the Domain CLINs in which the entity represents that it is an SBA-certified 8(a) Small Business concern for the size standard corresponding with the NAICS Code assigned to each CLIN.
-The awarded CLINs represent the fair opportunity pools in which the awardee may compete.
-Offerors will not be awarded any Domain CLINs in which they represent their size as other than small unless an exception to affiliation exists as set forth in 13 CFR § 121.103(b).
-The chosen order-level CLIN will determine the NAICS Code and corresponding size standard based on the awardee's size at the time of IDIQ offer (or most recent Master Contract re-representation) for that NAICS Code, unless the OCO's task order solicitation explicitly requires a size re-representation from all Offerors at the order level.
+The chosen order-level CLIN will determine the NAICS Code and corresponding size standard based on the awardee's size at the time of IDIQ offer (or most recent Master Contract rerepresentation) for that NAICS Code, unless the OCO's task order solicitation explicitly requires a size re-representation from all Offerors at the order level.